Hand Transplanting Line with supply hopper

 Transplanting can be very labour intensive, and is one of the most common jobs in the nursery, so it is important to make the systems as efficient as possible.

-On this transplanting line we use the Urbinati ND pneumatic de-nesteing machine.
+On this transplanting line we use the Urbinati ND pneumatic de-nesting machine.
 This model will dispense a wide range of trays, so is

 easily adapted to most growers requirements.
 While is is doing a very simple job, delivering one tray after another, it is controlled by a

 PLC to ensure the output is matched exactly as required by the down stream machines.
-A tray dispenser is bestial in most
+A tray dispenser is best in most transplanting

-transplanting lines as it saves in labour and frees up workers to do more productive jobs.
-The important considerations for working
+lines as it saves on labour and frees up workers to do more productive jobs.
+The important considerations for working effectively with tray

 The Demtec DEN has a full width conveyor belt in the base, delivering soil to a full width elevator chain and shovel arrangement.
 The supply system is fully automatic, in that as the soil is used by the tray filler more soil is delivered by the Demtec DEN.
 In this instance the Demtec DEN is started and stopped with probes inside the hopper of the tray filler.
 In many situations we also use a photo eye to detect the soil level.

 One of the benefits of supplying soil automatically is that the load in the tray filler hopper is not fluctuating widely, so the tray filler does not go from over full to almost empty as it would in many other systems.
 The tray filler works more efficiently and the life of the tray filler is greatly extended simply because we can control and reduce the loading of the hopper.